-The Igo/Ono Volunteer Fire Company currently has a roster of 8 volunteer firefighters and is led by Volunteer Chief Douglas Atkins.
-The community contains over 600 residents and it is comprised of mainly rural residences, ranches, and wildland.
-The City of Redding and the County of Shasta operate a land-fill east of Igo and the Northern California Veterans Cemetery is located south of town.
+The Igo/Ono Volunteer Fire Company currently has a roster of 8 volunteer firefighters and is led by Volunteer Chief John Allen.
+The community contains over 600 residents and is comprised of mainly rural residences, ranches, and wildland.
+The City of Redding and the County of Shasta operate a land-fill east of Igo, and the Northern California Veterans Cemetery is located south of town.

 The fire company has a fire station in Igo and a satellite station in Ono.
-The fire company operates 2 municipal fire engines, 1 wildland fire engine, 1 water tender, and 1 rescue vehicle.
-In 2018, there were 161 incidents within the community of Igo and Ono.
+The fire company operates two municipal fire engines, one wildland fire engine, one water tender, and one rescue vehicle.
+In 2019, there were 155 incidents within the communities of Igo and Ono.